Marzogh/SPIMemory/docs/api/functions/getmaxpage.md

 - Using page math from another chip without recalculating.
 - Assuming page operations are equivalent to erase boundaries.

+## Choosing Between Similar APIs

+- Use `getMaxPage()` for page-oriented diagnostics/tooling.
+- Use raw byte addresses for most application storage logic.
+- Do not substitute page count for erase-block planning.

 ## Example

 ```cpp